CALL: 1 (888) 999-6743 or (763) 406-3410

 - Personal names.
 This includes nicknames or initials for you, your family members, friends, pets or doctors.
 You can use general words like mom, dad, brother, or sister.

 - Organizational names.
 This includes names of hospitals, employer, sports teams, your registry or military branch.

 - Your location.
 This includes city, state, country, landmarks or regions.

 - References to organizations, causes, associations or local community groups.

 - Personal dates, such as birthdays or anniversaries.

-How do I send an anonymous email, card, letter or gift?
+How do I send an anonymous email, card, or letter?

 Tell your transplant coordinator or transplant team that you want to send an anonymous letter to your donor.
 They will help you.
 Once you give your email, card, letter or gift to your transplant team, it's reviewed several times to make sure all rules are followed.
 Here are the steps:

 - Give your letter or card to your transplant center coordinator.